JustinGuerra/EncryptStore/README.md

 - [Yarn](https://yarnpkg.com/en/)

-Once those are installed you will then run ```yarn install``` in the root of the cloned repository.
+Once those are installed you will then run ```yarn install``` in the \app directory of the cloned repository.
 Once this is done you can type ```yarn start``` and run the project.
 The reload and developer tools can be found under the "view" tab for now (or by their short cuts).

 ## Contributing